-The law on work contracts (AVRAG) was amended in April 2021 to add a legal definition of teleworking (called Homeoffice): "there is a Homeoffice when an employee regularly provides work services from their home".
+The Employment Contract Law Adaptation Act (AVRAG) was amended in April 2021 to add a legal definition of teleworking (called Homeoffice): "there is Homeoffice when an employee regularly provides work services from home".
 The term "home" includes not only the dwelling of the insured, but also a secondary residence or the dwelling of a close relative or a partner.
 The balconies, terraces and gardens belonging to the dwellings in question are also covered in the event of accidents at work.
 Outside locations and public spaces (a park, a coworking space, etc.) are not acceptable as a Homeoffice.

 Until March 2020, no specific legal regulations existed concerning accident coverage during Homeoffice work.
-Protection in this respect was limited to the actual work activity, based on the General Social Security Act (ASVG).
+Protection in this respect was limited to the actual work activity, based on the

+General Social Security Act (ASVG).
 Then, a special temporary regulation was introduced, which was replaced by a new Act in April 2021, permanently anchoring its provisions in a modified form.

-This 2021 Act amends, inter alia, Article 175 of the ASVG Act, which define the accident at work.
+This 2021 Act amends, inter alia, Article 175 of the ASVG Act, which defines the accident at work.
 Summarizing the new legislative features, in the Homeoffice one is entitled to protection:

-- Inside the home: during the actual insured activity in the home; during movement for essentially work-related purposes (to the printer, to answer a phone call from a colleague/employer, etc.); when satisfying basic needs (eating, drinking, going to the toilet) and during the movements needed to satisfy those needs. - Outside the home: the employee is now protected in most of the situations foreseen for inperson workers.
+- Inside the home: during the insured activity (the work performed); during travel (movements) for work-related purposes (to the printer, to answer a phone call from a colleague/employer, etc.); when satisfying basic needs (eating, drinking, going to the toilet) and during the movements needed to satisfy those needs. - Outside the home: the employee is now protected in most of the situations foreseen for employees working at the employer's premises.
 In particular, one of the key novelties of the Act of 2021 in its amendment of Article 175 was to extend the concept of the "workplace" to also include the home (or better, all possible "homes" in Homeoffice).